KSDunne/yoga_flip/README.md

 [CI Student Memory Card Game With One Punch Man Theme](https://github.com/Kathrin-ddggxh/CI-PP2_memory-card-game) - Grid section html and scoreboard styling were adapted from this source

+### Media

+- The background image is from [shutterstock](https://www.shutterstock.com/image-photo/milky-way-tree-silhouette-sitting-woman-576614641)

+- The yoga images on the cards are from [shutterstock](https://www.shutterstock.com/image-photo/sport-concept-beautiful-slim-woman-different-326069972)

+- The pink meditation image used on the back of the cards is from [pixabay](https://pixabay.com/illustrations/meditation-spiritual-yoga-1384758/)

 ### Inspiration for structure from CI walk through and other CI students

 [Love Maths Code Institute Walk Through](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode/tree/master)